shaid-7908/info_bennit/README.md

 Generally, each UI page: checks if the user is logged in, shows any pending messages from server-side actions, checks if the user belongs there (has sufficient privileges and/or data), parses any queries (GET, POST or both, depending on the page), then interacts with the classes to perform any requested actions, then load and display data or results.

 ## Aditional info for code added by Xanther
+The main entery point and the flow is almost same as before , we are still tracking the ``first_run`` to complete on boarding ,

 No changes have been made in the code in regards to security , the login and registration process is same as before with few tweaking.